coloal/Discrete-CA-for-tumoral-growth-implementation/README.md

 # Discrete-CA-for-tumoral-growth-implementation
-Implementation of tumoral growth using a discrete celullar automata, based on Dustin D.Phan work.
+Parallel implementation of tumoral growth using a discrete celullar automata, based on Dustin D.Phan work.

 To execute the simulation we just need to: